Skip Navigation

 3.3.1 IESO physical and financial markets

-The IESO is responsible for administering the electricity markets in Ontario and for directing the operation of Ontario’s transmission grid.
-The IESO has issued Market Rules that govern the market for electricity and ancillary services in Ontario.
+The IESO issues Market Rules that govern the administration of the wholesale electricity markets in Ontario.
 The IESO is required to administer the electricity market in accordance with the Market Rules, and Market Participants are required to comply with the Market Rules.
-Subsequent to its merger with the OPA on January 1, 2015, the IESO also assumed the responsibilities of the former OPA for procuring long-term power contracts and for long-term system planning, conservation and demand management.
+Following its merger with the OPA on January 1, 2015, the IESO also assumed the responsibilities of the former OPA, namely procuring long-term power supply contracts as well as long-term system planning, conservation and demand management.

 The IESO administers both physical markets and financial markets for electricity.
-In terms of physical markets, the IESO operates the real-time wholesale market and the market for ancillary services.
+In terms of physical markets, the IESO operates the day-ahead and real-time energy markets and the energy operating reserve market.
 The IESO may also procure physical output through reliability must-run contracts with generators.
-Currently, the transmission rights market is the only financial market.
-Energy buyers and sellers have the option to enter into physical bilateral contracts which are not part of the IESO scheduling and dispatch process.
+The transmission rights market and inter-zonal virtual trading market are currently the only financial markets.
+Energy buyers and sellers have the option to enter into physical bilateral contracts, which are not part of the IESO scheduling and dispatch process.

-In addition to the price of the electricity commodity, electricity customers in Ontario pay additional charges for the cost of transmission and distribution to the customers’ location at regulated rates determined by the OEB.
+In addition to the price of the electricity commodity, ratepayers in Ontario are charged for the cost of transmission and distribution (delivery) to the customers’ locations at regulated rates determined by the OEB.

-The IESO administers an Operating Reserve (OR) market, which ensures that additional supplies of energy are available should an unanticipated event take place in the real-time energy market, such as a surge in demand, an unexpected equipment failure at a generating facility or an unexpected drop in wind velocity.
-The IESO can call on this spare energy capacity, which is offered into the OR market by dispatchable generators or dispatchable loads (e.g., to large-volume users who are able to cut consumption) who can respond quickly to dispatch instructions from the IESO.
+The IESO administers an Operating Reserve (OR) market, which ensures that additional supplies or demand reductions of energy are available should an unanticipated event take place in the real-time energy market creating a mismatch between generation and load.
+The IESO can call on this spare energy, which is offered into the OR market by dispatchable generators or dispatchable loads (e.g., to large-volume users who are able to reduce consumption) that can respond quickly to dispatch instructions from the IESO.

-Ancillary services are required to maintain the reliability of the IESO-controlled grid, including: frequency control, voltage control, reactive power and black-start capability.
+Other forms of ancillary services are required to maintain the reliability of the IESO-controlled grid, including regulation service, reactive support and voltage control, and black-start capability.
 The IESO procures ancillary services through contracts with Market Participants who provide such services in accordance with the performance standards articulated in the Market Rules.

-The IESO has authority to execute Reliability Must-Run (RMR) contracts that allow the IESO to call on the contracted facility to produce electricity if it is needed to maintain the reliability of the electricity system.
-Any costs that the IESO incurs for RMR contracts are recovered from all Market Participants as part of the IESO settlement process.
+The IESO also procures Reliability Must-Run (RMR) contracts that allow the IESO to call on the contracted facility to produce electricity if it is needed to maintain the reliability of the electricity system.
+Any costs the IESO incurs for RMR contracts are recovered from all market participants as part of the IESO financial settlement process.

 3.3.6 Transmission rights market

-The Transmission Rights Market allows a Market Participant to sell and to purchase transmission rights associated with transactions between the IESO-administered Market and an adjoining electricity jurisdiction.
-The Transmission Rights Market allows Market Participants who import and export power to buy financial protection ahead of time to hedge their prices for power across interties.
-The IESO conducts auctions for transmission rights, which are financial instruments that entitle a holder to a settlement amount based on the difference between energy prices in two different zones.
+The Transmission Rights Market allows market participants to sell and purchase transmission rights associated with intertie transactions between the IESO-administered market and neighbouring jurisdictions.
+The IESO conducts periodic auctions for transmission rights, which are financial instruments that entitle a holder to a settlement amount based on the difference between energy prices in two different jurisdictions.
+Specifically, transmission rights allow market participants who import and export power to buy financial protection ahead of time to hedge their prices for power across interties, resulting in a payment when congestion occurs on an intertie.
 The IESO determines which bids and offers are successful, given the clearing price for each transmission rights auction.

-The IESO’s 2022 Annual Acquisition Report (AAR) signalled the IESO’s intent to launch a Request for Proposal (RFP) for at least 5,000 MW to address multiple reliability needs.
-As a result, the IESO launched, among other things, an Expedited RFP for 1,500 MW for resources that can be in service May 1, 2026, a Medium-Term RFP for 700 MW for resources that can be in service between May 1, 2024 and May 1, 2026, and a Long-Term 1 RFP for 2,200 MW for resources that can be in service by May 1, 2027.
+In recent years, the IESO launched, among other things, an Expedited RFP for 1,500 MW for resources that can be in service May 1, 2026, a Medium-Term RFP for 700 MW for resources that can be in service between May 1, 2024 and May 1, 2026, and a Long-Term 1 RFP for 2,200 MW for resources that can be in service by May 1, 2027.
 In 2023, the IESO awarded 17 storage contracts under the Expedited RFP representing 1,177 MW of new capacity to connect to the grid by 2026, and awarded five contracts under the Medium-Term RFP with one wind and four natural gas facilities.
-The IESO concluded the Long-Term RFP in June 2024 with 13 contracts representing a total of approximately 2,194 MW of new capacity scheduled to come into service between May 1, 2026 and May 1, 2028.
+The IESO concluded the Long-Term 1 RFP in June 2024 with 13 contracts representing a total of approximately 2,194 MW of new capacity scheduled to come into service between May 1, 2026 and May 1, 2028.

 3.4 Transmission and distribution

 Hydro One Networks Inc. (HONI), which is a wholly owned subsidiary of Hydro One Inc. (Hydro One), is the owner and operator of over 90% of the transmission assets in Ontario.
 HONI also operates a significant distribution business.
-It is the largest local distribution company (LDC) in Ontario and serves approximately 1.3-million customers, primarily in the province’s rural areas.
+It is the largest local distribution company (LDC) in Ontario serving approximately 1.3-million customers, primarily in the province’s rural areas.
 The remaining LDCs are mainly owned in part by municipalities.
-Transmitters and distributors, including HONI, are licensed by the OEB and are subject to rate regulation by the OEB on a cost-of-service basis.
+Transmitters and distributors, including HONI, are licensed by the OEB and are subject to rate regulation by the OEB.

 Prior to 2015, Hydro One, the parent of HONI, was a Crown corporation and wholly owned by the province.
 In April 2015, the Ontario government announced its intention to broaden ownership of Hydro One through an initial public offering.
 Hydro One completed two share offerings and Ontario sold approximately 2.4% of the outstanding common shares to a limited partnership owned by 129 First Nations in Ontario.
 As a result, Ontario’s ownership interest has been reduced to approximately 47.4% of Hydro One’s total issued and outstanding common shares.